MilanPatel03/web_verse/README.md

 # web_verse
-all new web-dev content, which I'm exploring to seek novelty in tech
+all new web-dev content,files, which I'm exploring to seek novelty in tech